Subset-Constrained Inverse Matroid Optimization: Introduction

 \section{Introduction}

-In inverse optimization problems, the goal is, broadly speaking, to modify certain parameters of an optimization problem such that the resulting optimal aligns with a given fixed feasible set.
-Due to their applicability in both theory and practice, inverse problems have garnered significant interest in past decades; we refer the interested reader to~\cite{richter2016inverse, heuberger2004inverse,demange2014introduction, chan2023inverse} for surveys.
+In inverse optimization, the objective is to adjust the parameters of an optimization problem so that a prescribed feasible solution becomes optimal.
+These problems are motivated by applications where one seeks to explain or to enforce a given solution through limited changes to the input, and they have been widely studied across different models; see, for example, the surveys~\cite{richter2016inverse,heuberger2004inverse,demange2014introduction,chan2023inverse} and the recent monograph~\cite{Guan2025InverseBook}.

-Let $S$ be a ground set and $\cF\subseteq 2^S$ be the set of feasible solutions.
-Given weights $w\in \bR^S$, we denote by $(S,\cF,w)$ the optimization problem of finding a maximum-weight member of $\cF$ with respect to $w$.
-By an \emph{objective function} $\|\cdot\|$, we mean a function from $\bR^S$ to $\bR$ that measures the magnitude of a vector, such as a norm.
-Then, a classical inverse optimization problem can formally be described as follows.
+Let $S$ be a ground set and let $\cF\subseteq 2^S$ be the family of feasible sets.
+Given a weight function $w\in\bR^S$, let $(S,\cF,w)$ denote the problem of finding a maximum-weight set in $\cF$.
+Deviations between weight functions are measured using a function $\|\cdot\|$, typically a norm.
+A classical inverse optimization problem can then be stated as follows.